 We cover lessons in much the same way we would do if you were sat in our teaching studio in Cambridge.
 Lessons are carefully planned in advance so that we can keep the technology simple and useful, which then allows us to spend our time concentrating on inspiring you to play better music.

 You don’t even need high-speed broadband in order to make this work.

 We even have a number of students who have their lessons via FaceTime on their iPhones!

 It really has never been easier now to receive high quality, personalised tuition direct from Cambridge, to you ANYWHERE in the world!

-A one-hour invitation only consultation lesson with Dan Forshaw via Skype or in the Cambridge Saxophone studio.
+A 30 minute invitation only consultation lesson with Dan Forshaw via Zoom or in the Cambridge Saxophone studio.